Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 Make sure the C shim is in your `src/` directory.
 I put it at [./get_usage/src/usage.c](./structs/get_usage/src/usage.c).

-Next you'll want to declare the C shim and custom struct in [main.rs](./structs/get_usage/src/main.rs).
+Next you'll want to declare the C shim and custom structs in [main.rs](./structs/get_usage/src/main.rs).

 ```rust